 Maths activity for Class 3 introduces factors, which will be an entirely new concept to a child of Class 3.
 A thorough understanding of numbers and what they represent is required to grasp this concept properly.
 The program employs a variety of tools to accurately capture and represent fractions so that the child is initiated in a clear and concise manner.

 These are the topics that will be covered in the Maths activity for Class 3.
-The child develops strong logical and analytical skills that can be applied towards all walks of life.

 Everyone knows how to play hopscotch, but by introducing maths into the mix you can take this traditional playground activity to the next level.

 Step 1: Using chalk, draw out hopscotch squares on the ground, and in each square, write either multiple of a number or multiplication facts.

 Step 2: Each person then hops, skips, and counts at the same time, which is a really good way of helping those multiplication tables stick.